 Backstage video showing how I do newborn baby photoshoot at home.

-Let’s compare Alison’s baby photo sessions at home and in the studio.
+Let’s compare Alison’s newborn photo sessions at home and in the studio.

 I photographed Alison’s session at the studio first.
 Since I know the family very well and over the years have done a few photoshoots with them, I proposed to do a session at home as well.
 So that I can create content and show you guys the possibilities with both options.
 I love both for different reasons.
 It will be up to you to decide which option is for you.

-Why opt to have a newborn baby photo session in your home.
+Why have a newborn baby photo session in your home.